HECS 2026: The 20% Debt Cut, June Indexation & New Repayments Explained

 Confirm the 20% reduction has been applied

 Sign in to myGov and check your ATO loan account.
-The 20% reduction should be visible as a separate transaction.
-If you held a HELP debt at 1 June 2025 and the reduction hasn’t appeared, contact the ATO directly — most cases were processed by end of 2025 but more complex situations can run into early 2026.
+The 20% reduction should show up as a separate transaction.
+If you held a HELP debt at 1 June 2025 and it hasn’t appeared, contact the ATO directly.
+Most cases were sorted by the end of 2025, but the messier ones can run into early 2026.

 Update your TFN declaration if income has changed

-The new marginal repayment system means accurate withholding matters more.
-If your income has changed materially, lodge an updated TFN declaration with your employer so PAYG withholding aligns with actual repayment liability.
+With the new marginal system, accurate withholding matters more than it used to.
+If your income has shifted materially, lodge an updated TFN declaration with your employer so PAYG withholding lines up with your actual repayment liability.
 The general TFN process is covered in our TFN article.

 Consider voluntary repayments before 1 June

-Voluntary repayments made before 1 June reduce the balance that gets indexed.
-For borrowers with cash to spare and a desire to clear the debt faster, late May is the best window for voluntary payments.
-Whether that’s worth it financially depends on the projected indexation rate vs the alternative use of the same money.
+Voluntary repayments made before 1 June shrink the balance that gets indexed.
+If you’ve got cash to spare and you want the debt gone faster, late May is the window.
+Whether it’s worth doing comes down to the projected indexation rate against whatever else you’d do with the same money.

 Living overseas?
 Lodge worldwide income

-Australians living overseas with HELP debts must report worldwide income to the ATO each year and make compulsory repayments based on that income.
-Missing the disclosure can lead to penalties even if you’re not currently an Australian tax resident.
+Australians overseas with HELP debts have to report worldwide income to the ATO each year and make compulsory repayments based on it.
+Skip the disclosure and you can cop penalties, even if you’re not currently an Australian tax resident.

 Common myths and misunderstandings